jcsnorlax97/rentr/meetingMinutes/Minutes.md

   - to assign user stories.

 - TODO:
-  - Each team member need to write user stories for feature(s) assigned to him.
+  - Each team member needs to write user stories for feature(s) assigned to him.

 ### Week 1: meeting 3